lambda-dom/weidu_library/lib/docs/opcodes.md

 Matches opcode at `offset` field by field against the `array` fields.
 PATCH_FAIL's if any of the array fields is not an opcode field.
 Array `array` is passed by name.

 note(s):
+* casing of *both* fields and values in the array is irrelevant.
 * arguments stuffed in an array to simplify the function's signature.

 ## C. Opcode field utilities.